drovani/rovaninet-gridsome/posts/2017/2017-01-26-Illusions-of-Queues-and-Buses.md

 The unit tests are very simple (so simple that I haven't even created them - and probably won't).
 It would just be a set of tests that verify it is doing exactly what I've told it to do.
 Since this code is only a demostration, and not meant for any kind of actual use, I'm not bother to fully unit test it.
 I doubt that this code will survive past the point where I have a real queue and bus living up in Azure.

 Two other pieces that I did add, that may be something that carries into an Azure implementation.
 I created new `Command` and `Event` objects that are just POCO wrappers for the `Vigil.Domain.Command` and `Vigil.Domain.Event` entities that are being persisted.
 One little handy thing that I did create, solely for debugging, is a `SqlViewerController` that sets up a _/sql/_ route with a way to view all persisted commands, all persisted events, and the ability to test rehydrating a `Patron`.
-It has been useful to have when I was testing out the `Vigil.WebApi` project &mdash; more on that in another post.
+It has been useful to have when I was testing out the `Vigil.WebApi` project — more on that in another post.